Travel cancellation cover - be insured at the right time

-For example, you would be covered if you were flying to Los Angeles from London with a planned layover in Dublin and your flight was delayed or cancelled.
+For example, you might be covered if you were flying to Los Angeles from London with a planned layover in Dublin and your flight was delayed or cancelled.

 How to appeal

-If you feel you have been unfairly represented in a recently unresolved complaint with your airline, you do have the right to appeal it.
+If you feel you've been unfairly represented in an unresolved complaint with your airline, you have the right to appeal it.

 You can contact the Civil Aviation Authority if you feel like you are not receiving what you should be entitled to.
-There are 2 options:
+There are two options:

 Contact the Civil Aviation Authority (CAA) – file a complaint to the CAA if the airline or airport involved is not a member of an approved ADR body.